RoguePiranha/Roguelite-Project/Game Idea.md

 **Eagle Eye** + **Quick Reflexes** = **Sniper** - Passive - Increase ranged attack range, increase accuracy, increase critical hit chance

+## Leveling

+- Spells and abilities level with use/ actions, player levels up primarily with kills.
+  - Maybe gets some xp for merging things and leveling spells.
+  - Not sure how abilities would level as they are passive.
+    - Maybe they level with use? (ie. ***Fire Affinity*** levels with fire spell use?)
+- Spells can evolve with level, choices offered for spell growth direction
+- Combining spells creates spell at lowest of two used, increase in rarity of spell always yields level 0 spell
+- Items have no level, combining with spell affects rarity, applies rarity between two used.
+Ie, common+rare yields uncommon, common+uncommon yields uncommon.
+Maybe assign point value to items to that effect?
+Ie, 1-5 is common, 6-10 is uncommon.
+Common 2 + Uncommon 6 is Common 4.

 ## Gameplay

 - Top-down view